MattBashton/MB-GATK-SGE/README.md

 ### Optional MuTect1 somatic variant calling automated workflow ###
 The classic MuTect1 workflow using jointly realigned and recalibrated bam can also now be run by the automated pipe-line, simply uncomment the `source Go_MuTect1_pipeline.sh` optional job in `Go_pipeline.sh` this will run the `Go_MuTect1_pipeline.sh` which will intern submit another 8 job arrays to the SGE queue; the end product being VEP output for somatic SNPs.
 As with the above workflow `MuTect_pairs.txt` will be used to enumerate which bam files need to be merged via `master_list.txt` and run each stage of the MuTect1 workflow.

+### Optional Hard Filtration post GenotypeGVCFs ###
+For smaller projects such as targeted panels there is often not enough bad variants for VQSR to train on, in this case it's useful to fall back on Hard Filters.
+Optional stages: 13HF, 15HF and 16HF will allow for the Hard Filtering, Splitting per sample of the filtered VCF file, and the running of VEP on the output.
+These stages can be run by uncommenting the relevant sections from `Go_pipeline.sh`.

 ### Manual workflow specific config and instructions ###
 Just as the automated pipeline required a `master_list.txt` file as described above, this file needs to be present in the BWA_MEM directory for a manual run of the BWA alignment stage.
 You'll also need to edit `GATKsettings.sh` as above to include the location of your exome/targeted regions `.bed` file.
 For the manual workflow in order to set-off stages which run per sample a generic `qsub` submission script wrapper `gsub.sh` is provided, this will submit each sample to SGE for stages which don't unify output or depend on a single input file.
 This script submits a qsub job on the specified shell script for each file passed to it via the shell in a dir via `../*.ext` *e*.*g*. to submit a batch of MarkDuplicates.sh jobs use: